Hidden Fees And T&Cs To Take Note When Choosing An Electricity Retailer

 1) Administrative Fee

-It’s also a very good reason why you should read the fine print.
+It’s also a very good reason why you should read the fine print before signing anything.

-Did you know that iSwitch charges a $4.95 (excluding GST) monthly service charge “for the IT systems and infrastructure” that they have put in place” to “better serve our customers”?
+For example, iSwitch charges a $4.95 (excluding GST) monthly service charge for the IT systems and infrastructure that they have put in place to better serve their customers.

 Tuas Power, on the other hand, charges a one-time administrative fee of $53.50 (after GST) if an applicant signs up on behalf of the account holder and fails to provide them with the mandatory supporting documents.

-So make sure to submit ALL your necessary documents on time.
+So… Just make sure to submit ALL your necessary documents on time!

 2) Advanced Metering Infrastructure (AMI) Meter Installation Fee